 There are four stages of syphilis infection.
 An infected person might not exhibit some symptoms at the very early stage and will tend to ignore and forget about it in a few days.
 He or she will only be reminded about the bacteria once again when the more severe symptoms show up.

 The first stage of syphilis occurs at least two weeks after an individual contracts the disease.
 It usually lasts up to three months.
 At this stage, a patient will develop skin sores called chancres.
 Chancres can grow on any part of the body, but they are more common in the nether regions such as the scrotum, anus, penis, vagina, and even the mouth.
 They are not painful and will disappear in about a couple of weeks.
-This does not mean that you are cured from syphilis.
+This does not mean that you are cured of syphilis.
 The bacteria are still there and you should do something about them as soon as possible.
 If not treated, the infection will move on to the second stage.

 The second stage is known to be the time when syphilis is the most contagious.
 It is when the infection starts to spread all over the body.
 The symptoms include fever, skin rashes, hair loss, weight loss, swelling of the lymph nodes, headaches, appetite loss, and muscle and joint pains.
 If not treated, the infection will move on to the latent stage.